ejimeneztejero/solver_toy/README.md

 	solver parfile
 - An example "parfile" named "parfile_example" is included in this folder.

+## Defaults
-## Defaults: if no "parfile" is provided, default parameters will be used.
+- If no "parfile" is provided, default parameters will be used.
 These are the default parameters or the default "parfile" used by the code:
 - test_name: "default"
 - nxmodel: 100
 - nzmodel: 100